Cheat Sheet: GainZ, Body Composition for Menopause & Aging

 While men gain weight in a gradual & linear pattern, women tend to gain weight before and after the menopause transition (MT), with a redistribution of fat mass during MT.
 PMID: 1985614

-Side note: this is population research data, and may not represent you.
+Worth noting: this info is from population research data, and may not represent you.
 Approx. 50-80% of Americans don’t meet recommended nutrition and physical activity guidelines.

 Menopause doesn’t directly cause weight gain.
 30843880, 22978257, 11910598, 10746891